zlatinb/muwire/doc/wire-protocol.md

 * The "altlocs" list contains list of alternate personas that the responder thinks may also have the file.
 * The "pieceSize" field is the size of the each individual file piece (except possibly the last) in powers of 2

+Results version 1 contain the full hashlist, version 2 does not contain that list.
+See the "infohash-upgrade" document for more information.

 ### "Who do you trust" query - any node to any node
 (See the "web-of-trust" document for more info on this query)